roc-streaming/roc-toolkit/docs/sphinx/building/scons_options.rst

---enable-pulseaudio-modules                            enable building of pulseaudio modules --disable-lib                                          disable libroc building --disable-tools                                        disable tools building --disable-tests                                        disable tests building --disable-examples                                     disable examples building --disable-doc                                          disable Doxygen and Sphinx documentation generation --disable-openfec                                      disable OpenFEC support required for FEC codes --disable-libunwind                                    disable libunwind support required for printing backtrace --disable-sox                                          disable SoX support in tools --disable-pulseaudio                                   disable PulseAudio support in tools --with-pulseaudio=WITH_PULSEAUDIO                      path to the PulseAudio source directory used when building PulseAudio modules
+--enable-pulseaudio-modules                            enable building of pulseaudio modules --disable-lib                                          disable libroc building --disable-tools                                        disable tools building --enable-tests                                         enable tests building and running (requires CppUTest) --enable-benchmarks                                    enable bechmarks building and running (requires Google Benchmark) --enable-examples                                      enable examples building --disable-doc                                          disable Doxygen and Sphinx documentation generation --disable-openfec                                      disable OpenFEC support required for FEC codes --disable-sox                                          disable SoX support in tools --disable-libunwind                                    disable libunwind support required for printing backtrace --disable-pulseaudio                                   disable PulseAudio support in tools --with-pulseaudio=WITH_PULSEAUDIO                      path to the PulseAudio source directory used when building PulseAudio modules
 --with-pulseaudio-build-dir=WITH_PULSEAUDIO_BUILD_DIR  path to the PulseAudio build directory used when building PulseAudio modules (needed in case you build PulseAudio out of source; if empty, the build directory is assumed to be the same as the source directory)